Greece › Mykonos › Hotels › Mykonos Town

 Mykonos Town – My Advice

-Mykonos Town’s greatest pleasure is getting lost in its labyrinth of whitewashed alleys.
-But to experience its true magic, do so before the cruise ship crowds arrive.
-Set your alarm and wander the streets between 7 and 9 a.m.
-You’ll have the iconic, bougainvillea-draped lanes almost entirely to yourself, sharing them only with locals receiving their morning deliveries.
-It’s a serene, almost spiritual experience that feels a world away from the shoulder-to-shoulder chaos of the afternoon and evening.
-And great for photos too.
+The greatest pleasure in Mykonos is getting lost in the labyrinth of whitewashed alleys.
+But to experience the magic, you need to beat the cruise ship crowds.
+Set your alarm and wander the streets between 7:00 and 9:00 AM.
+You’ll have the bougainvillea-draped lanes almost entirely to yourself, perfect for photography and a peaceful coffee before the chaos begins.- Book Your Sunset View

 See Also